mlilback/rc2SwiftClient/Issues.md

 * add unit test for scanning installed images for a specific docker tag

-* eventually need to be able to reopen everthing network related (DockerEventManager)
+* eventually need to be able to reopen everything network related (DockerEventManager)

 * add localization of strings using NSLocalizedString